UMM-CSci/digital-display-garden/README.md

 The Digital Display Garden is due to enter service in the WCROC garden, during summer 2017, and will be further developed to improve visitor and staff experience alike.
 This project is made possible by the students, and faculty of C-SCI 3601, *Software Development and Design*, at University of Minnesota Morris, and by the staff of the West Central Research Outreach Center.

-You can find our website [here](http://revolverenguardia.dungeon.website)
+You can find the WCROC webpage running digital-display-garden [here](https://ddg.wcroc.umn.edu)
-Our IP address is: 138.197.120.23

 ## Digital Display Garden: Visitor View
 ![IMAGE ALT TEXT HERE](Documentation/Graphics/DigitalDisplayGarden.png)